Contaminated Transmission Fluid

 Transmission Cooler

-If the fluid is pink and milky, the transmission cooler is leaking.
-The transmission cooler relies on the engine's cooling system to function correctly.
-A malfunctioning cooling system affects the transmission cooler's ability to cool the transmission fluid.
+A leak in the automatic transmission cooler allows coolant to seep into the cooler and contaminate the fluid.
+The transmission cooler is in the radiator and relies on the engine's cooling system to function correctly.
+A malfunctioning cooling system affects the transmission cooler's ability to cool the fluid.

 Cross-Contaminated Transmission Fluid